1. About atenolol

 - Do not stop taking atenolol suddenly, especially if you have heart disease.
 This can make your condition worse.

 - Atenolol is known by the brand name Tenormin.
 Other brand names include Tenif (for atenolol mixed with nifedipine) and Co-tenidone (atenolol mixed with chlortalidone).

-3. Who can and can't take atenolol
+3. Who can and cannot take atenolol

 Atenolol can be taken by adults.
 It's sometimes also prescribed for babies and children.

 It's not suitable for everyone.
 To make sure it's safe for you, tell your doctor before starting atenolol if you have:

 - had an allergic reaction to atenolol or any other medicine in the past

 - low blood pressure or a slow heart rate